steveklebanoff/add-to-trello/readme.md

 - Automatically adds image from Craigslist post

 And a few general improvements:
+- Adds to top of board instead of bottom
 - Adds a "Saving..." state
 - Link to view card after added